');

 About Troy, NY

-Troy is a mid-sized city in New York with a population of 51,054 residents.
-The median household income is $57,688 per year, which is near the national average.
-The median age in Troy is 33 years.
+Troy is a mid-sized city located in New York with a population of 51,054 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,688 per year, which is 23% below the national median of $75,149.
+The median age of 33 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Troy Ranks in New York